Chapter 6 - Running, Theories and Laughter

 “Before that, what is it you saw in the basement, the broken glass on the floor was covered in blood as if someone had walked on it.”

-“They were all there.”
+“They were there.”
 Bentley rubs his face with his hands, as if trying to scrub the memories out.
 “I can remember Charles’ description of his parents vividly, and I’m certain it was them, despite how thin they looked.
 Stood on the broken glass and staring at a wide mirror that was resting against the wall, ignorant of the blood streaming from their bare feet.
 I couldn’t make out their faces or even see what it was that they were staring at because the mirror was at an angle from me.”

-“What else Doctor?”
+“What else, Doctor?”

 “Please Irene, just call me Andrew, I’d say we’ve been through enough for that.”
 Andrew sets his elbows down on the table and pinches his nose.
 “It seemed to be everything missing from the home, vanity mirrors, drinking receptacles, family photos and anything else with glass on it.
 Shattered on the floor like it was discarded for some reason.”